ruthgutkovitch/ConvertText/README.md

-*This program convert text into voice with the click of a button!
+*This program converts text into voice with the click of a button!

-*The program developed using tkinter, gTTS,playsound libraries.
+*The program was developed using tkinter, gTTS,playsound libraries.

-*There are two options: the first is to enter sentence and it will be converted to voice.
-The second option is to enter name of file and the programm will open the file, read it and convert it to voice.
+*There are two options: the first is to enter text and it will be converted to voice.
+The second option is to enter the file name and the program will open the file and read it out loud.

 *Includes GUI application.